-There are a few things that immediately come to mind when you hear the name Wes Anderson.
-There's his love for symmetrical framing, dollhouse shots, a bright and vibrant color palette, a retro '60s soundtrack, and his penchant for creating some of the most memorable, one-of-a-kind characters you'll ever see in film.
+The name Wes Anderson brings certain qualities to mind.
+He loves symmetrical framing, dollhouse shots, a bright and vibrant color palette, a retro '60s soundtrack, and his penchant for creating some of the most memorable, one-of-a-kind characters in film.

 For over 20 years, Anderson has delivered some of the most remarkable films in recent cinematic history, all inhabited by his equally amazing characters.
 Regardless of the type of film he's making, there's one thing you can be sure of: his movies are sure to include some incredibly unique, idiosyncratic characters with equally outlandish names, appearances, and individual eccentricities (and one of them is almost definitely going to be played by Bill Murray, even if it's a simple cameo).

 From nautical deep-sea divers to 1920s hotel concierges, here are some of Wes Anderson's absolute best characters.